freysion/lessons_learned/README.md

   * Github is a distributed version control system that is commonly used for commercial development.
   * Git allows developers to see a timeline of their changes and progressions on their development project.
   * Git is primarily interacted with through the Terminal and Github by using Git commands within a Git repository.
+  * Learning how to interact with Github using the git commands.

+  And there is a bunch more I am still planning on learning!